eastonmeth/eastonmeth/README.md

 ### **A Wee Bit About Myself 🙋🏻‍♂️**

-I am a 19 year old junior web developer 👨‍💻
+I am a 20 year old web developer 👨‍💻

 I am currently working for Givelify as a full stack software engineering intern 💼